Anto236/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 **Repo:**

 -   GitHub repository: `alx-higher_level_programming`
 -   Directory: `0x14-javascript-web_scraping`
 -   File: `3-starwars_title.js`

- Done?
-Help Check your code Get a sandbox

 ### 4\.
 Star wars Wedge Antilles

 mandatory

 Write a script that prints the number of movies where the character "Wedge Antilles" is present.

 -   The first argument is the API URL of the [Star wars API](https://alx-intranet.hbtn.io/rltoken/YMr5jJ8pkuJCZDTyIWc7Aw "Star wars API"): `https://swapi-api.hbtn.io/api/films/`
 -   Wedge Antilles is character ID `18` - your script **must** use this ID for filtering the result of the API
 -   You must use the module `request`

 ```
 guillaume@ubuntu:~/0x14$ ./4-starwars_count.js https://swapi-api.hbtn.io/api/films